Proportional Participatory Budgeting with Additive Utilities: Abstract

 \section{Abstract}

 We study voting rules for participatory budgeting, where a group of voters collectively decides which projects should be funded using a common budget.
 We allow the projects to have arbitrary costs, and the voters to have arbitrary additive valuations over the projects.
-We formulate two axioms that guarantee proportional representation to groups of voters with common interests.
-To the best of our knowledge, all known rules for participatory budgeting do not satisfy either of the two axioms; in addition we show that the most prominent proportional rules for committee elections (such as Proportional Approval Voting) cannot be adapted to arbitrary costs nor to additive valuations so that they would satisfy our axioms of proportionality.
-We construct a simple and attractive voting rule that satisfies one of our axioms (for arbitrary costs and arbitrary additive valuations), and that can be evaluated in polynomial time.
-We prove that our other stronger axiom is also satisfiable, though by a computationally more expensive and less natural voting rule.
+We formulate an axiom (Extended Justified Representation, EJR) that guarantees proportional representation to groups of voters with common interests.
+We propose a simple and attractive voting rule called the Method of Equal Shares that satisfies this axiom for arbitrary costs and approval utilities, and that satisfies the axiom up to one project for arbitrary additive valuations.
+This method can be computed in polynomial time.
+In contrast, we show that the standard method for achieving proportionality in committee elections, Proportional Approval Voting (PAV), cannot be extended to work with arbitrary costs.
+Finally, we introduce a strengthened axiom (Full Justified Representation, FJR) and show that it is also satisfiable, though by a computationally more expensive and less natural voting rule.